 The AHCCCS program is jointly funded by the State and the federal government through the Medicaid program.
 Depending on the eligibility category of the individual, the federal government provides between two-thirds and 100% of the cost of care for persons described in A.R.S. § 36.2901.08(A).
-The Administration will use the amounts collected from the assessment combined with the federal financial participation to fund the cost of health care coverage for an estimated 538,000 persons described in A.R.S. § 36.2901.08(A) through direct payments to health care providers and capitation payments to managed care organizations that, in turn, make payments to health care providers that render care to AHCCCS members.
-Many of the providers of that medical care are considered small businesses located in Arizona.
+The Administration will use the amounts collected from the assessment combined with the federal financial participation to fund the cost of health care coverage for an estimated 529,000 persons described in A.R.S. § 36.2901.08(A) through direct payments to health care providers and capitation payments to managed care organizations that, in turn, make payments to health care providers that render care to AHCCCS members.
+Many of these providers are small businesses located in Arizona.
 A.R.S. § 36-2901.08 prohibits the assessed hospitals from passing the cost of the assessment on to patients or third parties who pay for care in the hospital.

-In the aggregate, the Administration expects to return millions more in SFY 2021 in incremental payments for hospital services than will be collected through the assessment.
-Along with a copy of this proposed exempt rule making, the Administration has posted to its website information regarding the fiscal impact of this amendment to hospitals:
+Along with a copy of this final exempt rule making, the Administration has posted to its website information regarding the fiscal impact of this amendment to hospitals: https://azahcccs.gov/PlansProviders/CurrentProviders/State/proposedrules.html

-https://azahcccs.gov/PlansProviders/CurrentProviders/State/proposedrules.html